LifeScopeLabs/lifescopelabs.github.io/lifescope-index.md

 - Your Settings
 - Published You

-The Lifescope platform is designed to be completely pluggable.
+The LIFESCOPE platform is designed to be completely pluggable.
+Easily add data sources, change data organization, change database technologies, and create apps on the API.

 ![arch]